File System Store draft, to be re-read

 To remove an envelope from a box, simply delete the corresponding hash file from the box folder.
 Return success irrespective of whether deletion succeeded or not.
 The envelope remains on the store until garbage is collected.

 Path length considerations

-A Condensation object path is always 74 ASCII characters long, while a box entry requires up to 165 ASCII characters (in-queue box).
+A Condensation object path is always 74 ASCII characters long, while a box entry requires up to 165 ASCII characters (message box).

 On Windows, it is recommended to use the "\\?\" prefix, as regular paths are limited to about 256 characters.